Salvador Allende

 Allende's involvement in Chilean politics spanned a period of nearly forty years, during which he held various positions including senator, deputy, and cabinet minister.
 As a life-long committed member of the Socialist Party of Chile, whose foundation he had actively contributed to, he unsuccessfully ran for the national presidency in the 1952, 1958, and 1964 elections.
 In 1970, he won the presidency as the candidate of the Popular Unity coalition in a close three-way race.
 He was elected in a run-off by Congress, as no candidate had gained a majority.
 In office, Allende pursued a policy he called "The Chilean Path to Socialism".
 The coalition government was far from unanimous.
 Allende said that he was committed to democracy and represented the more moderate faction of the Socialist Party, while the radical wing sought a more radical course.
 Instead, the Communist Party of Chile favored a gradual and cautious approach that sought cooperation with Christian democrats, which proved influential for the Italian Communist Party and the Historic Compromise.

 As president, Allende sought to nationalize major industries, expand education, and improve the living standards of the working class.
 He clashed with the right-wing parties that controlled Congress and with the judiciary.
-On 11 September 1973, the military moved to oust Allende in a coup d'état supported by the CIA, which initially denied the allegations.
-In 2000, the CIA admitted its role in the 1970 kidnapping of General René Schneider who had refused to use the army to stop Allende's inauguration.
-Declassified documents released in 2023 showed that US president Richard Nixon, his national security advisor Henry Kissinger, and the United States government, which had branded Allende as a "dangerous" communist, were aware of the military's plans to overthrow Allende's democratically elected government in the days before the coup d'état.
+On 11 September 1973, the military moved to oust Allende's democratically elected government in a coup d'état supported by the CIA.
+Declassified documents showed that US president Richard Nixon and his national security advisor Henry Kissinger were aware of the military's plans to overthrow Allende in the days before the coup d'état.
 As troops surrounded La Moneda Palace, Allende gave his last speech vowing not to resign.
 Later that day, Allende died by suicide in his office; the exact circumstances of his death are still disputed.
 (Note: The precise matter of Allende's death is a subject of controversy.
 After decades of suspicions that Allende might have been assassinated by the Chilean Armed Forces, a Chilean court in 2011 authorized the exhumation and autopsy of Allende's remains.
 A team of international experts examined the remains and concluded that Allende had shot himself with an AK-47 assault rifle.)

 Following Allende's death, General Augusto Pinochet refused to return authority to a civilian government, and Chile was later ruled by the Government Junta, ending more than four decades of uninterrupted democratic governance, a period known as the Presidential Republic.
 The military junta that took over dissolved Congress, suspended the Constitution of 1925, and initiated a program of persecuting alleged dissidents, in which at least 3,095 civilians disappeared or were killed.
 Pinochet's military dictatorship only ended after the successful internationally backed 1989 constitutional referendum led to the peaceful Chilean transition to democracy.